What is Palm Sunday?

 Following the Children's Message in the 8:30 & 11:00 am Traditional Service, all children will return to their families and explore visual elements of Easter in the worship bags located in the Narthex.
 Or Godly Play is available for children in Pre-K 3 - 1st Grade.

 Following the Children's Message in the 9:00 am Contemporary Service, the Prayground will be open.
 Or Godly Play is open for children in Pre-K 3 - 1st Grade.
-There will be ample bulletins and children's materials available if children remain with their families during the service.
+There will be ample children's materials available if children remain with their families during the service.

 Nursery is available at any time during the 8:30 am, 9:00 am, and 11:00 am services for infants and preschoolers (and truly any child that needs it).
-The Nursery is minimally utilized during the morning and there is ample space should you desire that option.

 Signs will be up to show you the way to the Nursery and Godly Play